-- Turn a lip over and run your finger over the gums, they are normally wet and your finger should be wet.
+- Turn a lip over and run your finger over the gums.
+They are normally wet and your finger should wet.
 If they are dry, your pet may be dehydrated.

 - Another means of evaluation: the skin fold.
 Fold the skin at the neck, like a small pointy hat, for a few seconds, then release.
-The skin should return to its normal position within 2 seconds if your dog is well hydrated.
+The skin should return to its normal position within 2 seconds if your dog will well hydrate.
 A persistent fold is a sign of dehydration.

 After your assessment, two main situations:

 - Your dog rarely vomits, his general condition is good (“as usual”): what can you do? (throughout the procedure you should carefully monitor your dog’s hydration and general condition)

 - Never medicate your companion without seeking veterinary advice.
 Two examples: anti-vomiting drugs can mask the assessment.
 And, the real course of the problem and many drugs can exacerbate the vomiting (such as antibiotics or anti-inflammatories)